Christine Nixon: Chair of RACGP

 In October 2019 Nixon was selected as the chair of the Royal Australian College of General Practitioners (RACGP) board.
 This was the first time in the college's 61-year history that a non-GP was chosen for the role.
 She had been on the RACGP council since 2017.
 RACGP president Harry Nespolon praised her prior skills in leading large organisations and said of the appointment, "Ideally we would have a GP chairing the RACGP as a member-based organisation, but at the moment, Christine is the right person."

 Other positions

 Nixon was a non-executive director of Foster's Group from 1 April 2010 to 31 August 2010.
 She also serves as Patron or Advisor to the Alannah and Madeline Foundation, Onside Victoria, Operation Newstart Victoria and The Phoenix Club Inc. She has been appointed as the Deputy Chancellor of Monash University.

 Awards

 Nixon has been awarded the Australian Police Medal, the National Medal, the Centenary Medal, the New South Wales Police Medal and clasps for Ethical and Diligent Service and the New South Wales Police Force Olympic Citation.
+She was inducted onto the Victorian Honour Roll of Women in 2001.
 She was appointed an Officer of the Order of Australia for "law enforcement, to women in policing, and to tertiary education" in the 2021 Queen's Birthday Honours.